Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

-We minimise over the segment parameters simultaneously to define the cost associated with the segmentation:
+We minimise over the parameters $\btheta_{1:m+1}$ simultaneously to define the cost associated with the segmentation:

-where, potentially, the minimisation is subject to constraints on the segment parameters.
-For simplicity, we assume that any constraints fix the relationship between the parameters of neighbouring segments.
-That is, there is a set-valued function, ${\Theta}(\btheta,{\tau})$, of a segment parameter and changepoint location, such that for $j=1,\ldots,m$, we have $\theta_{j+1}\in \Theta(\btheta_j,\tau_j)$.
-For example we may enforce strict monotonicity in a change-in-mean model, where ${\Theta}(\theta,\tau)=(\theta,\infty)$; or in a change-in-slope model the segment parameters will specify a linear function for the mean signal within a segment, and the constraints would enforce continuity at the changepoints.
-Our results will hold for more general constraints providing Lemma \ref{lem:1}, given below, still holds.
+where, potentially, the minimisation can be subject to constraints on the segment parameters.
+For simplicity, here we assume the constraints fix the relationship between the parameters of neighbouring segments.
+For example, we may enforce strict monotonicity in a change-in-mean model, i.e, $\theta_{j+1}\in(\theta_j,\infty)$, where $\theta_j$ is mean value in $j$-th segment; or in a change-in-slope model $\theta_j$ will specify a linear function for the mean signal within $j$-th segment, and the constraints would enforce continuity at the changepoints for two consecutive linear functions.
+Our results in this paper will remain valid for more general constraints as long as (\ref{lem.property.1}) and (\ref{lem.property.2}) in Lemma \ref{lem:1}, given below, still hold.

 We can extend our definition of cost so that it applies to a subset of data $x_{s:e}$ and a series of changepoint locations $s\le \tau_{u:v}<e$.
 Using the notation that $\tau_{u-1}=s-1$ and $\tau_{v+1}=e$, we have